As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rockhounding in Southern Illinois

-Southern Illinois is richer in rockhounding locations and the things that you may find that the northern region.
-Some of the best sites in southern Illinois include Fayville, Mississippi River, Cave-in-Rock, Minerva Mine, Rosiclare, Sparta, Edwards County, Thebes, and Elizabethtown, among others.
+Southern Illinois is more prosperous in rockhounding locations and the things you may find in the northern region.
+Some of the best sites in southern Illinois include Fayville, Mississippi River, Cave-in-Rock, Minerva Mine, Rosiclare, Sparta, Edwards County, Thebes, and Elizabethtown.

 Cave-in-Rock